Champs Pub-to-Pub Mile Saturday 5th April 2025

 Pre-Race and Boating

-Race numbers can be collected from Clare College Boat House from 7:45am on the day of the race.
-Numbers will be boards that fit into boat Empacher slots.
+Race numbers can be collected from City of Cambridge boathouse from 7:45am on the day of the race.

 At the end of racing each club must return numbers to the City of Cambridge boathouse where there will be a “post bin” for numbers.
 Any number not returned will incur a £5 charge to cover the cost of replacement.